tiffanylu/tiffanylu.github.io/_projects/TheWALK.md

 ### Aug 2011 - Dec 2014
 #### Art Director, Internal Affairs Coordinator, Writer

-Founded in 2006, *The WALK* is the University of Pennsylvania's only fashion magazine.
+*The WALK* is the University of Pennsylvania's premier fashion magazine.
 Completely student-run, it was named one of the country's best college fashion magazines in 2013 by *Teen Vogue* and has won numerous awards for journalism and design from the Columbia Scholastic Press Association (CSPA).

 ## Portfolio